dayna199524/Eternity-Holdings-Ltd./README.md

 >Returning Visitor Goals:

 >1.
 As a Returning Visitor, I want to quickly get in touch with someone about investing/selling/obtaining more information.
 >2.
+As a Returning Visitor, I want to understand what a HMO or Serviced Accommodation Property is.
+>3.
 As a Returning Visitor, I want to see investment models/completed investment outcomes to see what sort of profit I can make from my investment with Eternity Holdings Ltd.
->3.
+>4.
 As a Returning Visitor, I want to find social media links to see what the company is currently working on.
->4.
+>5.
 As a Returning Visitor, I want to see what current investment opportunities are available.

 >Frequent User Goals: